Top 10 One Team NBA Players In the League History

 John Havlicek accepted any role in the Boston Celtics

 It's really to argue against the man who played eight NBA finals and won them all!
 While Havlicek was lucky to spend his career in the mighty Boston Celtics, he was also an important puzzle piece.
-Many don't know that Havlicek was a multi-sport athlete as he was an excellent wide receiver and was even drafted by the Cleveland Browns.
+Many don't know that Havlicek was a multi-sport athlete.
+He was an excellent wide receiver and was even drafted by the Cleveland Browns.
 However, he made the right choice.

-Nicknamed Hondo, he was a dream of every coach and was often the best sixth man in the league.
+Nicknamed Hondo, he was every coach's dream and was often the best sixth man in the league.
 He was also one of the best all-arounders, with excellent shooting, assisting, stealing, and rebounding abilities.
 Moreover, he had incredible stamina, so even in his final years, he spent more than 35 minutes on the court on average!
 In the 1970s, that was a miracle!

 6. Julius Erving